Code-Institute-Submissions/ci-fullstack-project4/Testing.md

         membership.
     * On form validated and successful submission, User will be directed to the MyKitchen Dashboard/Infoboard.
 They will see
         a update success message.
 Your household profile `<household name>` has been edited on `<date>`.
+    * Users who are removed from household membership will no longer have access to that specific household's MyKitchen App.
+    * Users who are added to the household will gain access to that specific household's MyKitchen App.

     iv.
 Deleting Home Profile
     * On the view home profile page, household owner will be able to see a delete button in red, just below the household profile